 About the EXPO

-In 2012, the capital of Kazakhstan, Astana, was selected to host the World’s Fair EXPO in 2017 with the theme “Future Energy”.
+my review here In 2012, the capital of Kazakhstan, Astana, was selected to host the World’s Fair EXPO in 2017 with the theme “Future Energy”.
 The EXPO will take place from 10 June to 10 September 2017 and will explore the possibility of scaling up the world’s sustainable energy production, of promoting energy security and efficiency, and of encouraging the use of renewable energy around the world.
 With millions of potential visitors, the EXPO will remind the world that we only have 14 years to achieve the SDGs, and that without a focus on energy, progress is virtually impossible.

 No development without sustainable energy